-- 1. Any student withdrawing from the College must schedule and complete an exit interview through the Office of Student Life, McGraw 127, (607) 735-1806.
-The interviewer will assist the student by reviewing the need to contact academic, business, or other areas of the College for clearance.
+- Any student withdrawing from the College must complete an exit interview through the Director of Student Success and Advocacy, Gannett-Tripp Library, room 110.
+The Director will assist the student by reviewing the need to contact academic, business, or other areas of the College for clearance.
 If the student is awarded a Perkins Loan, an interview must be scheduled with the appropriate Business Office representative. - 2.
-The student will be eligible to receive refunds or transcripts as outlined in the Bulletin only when: - A. An exit interview is completed; - B. Dorm room is vacated and keys returned; - C. Student I.D. card is surrendered to the Residence Life Coordinator when checking out; - D. Financial accounts are settled.

-- 3. An interview record will remain filed in the Office of Student Life to indicate the student's change in status.
+The student will be eligible to receive refunds or transcripts as outlined in the Bulletin only when: - A. An exit interview is completed; - B. Dorm room is vacated and keys returned; - C. Student I.D. card is surrendered to the Residence Life Coordinator when check-ing out; - D. Financial accounts are settled. - An interview record will remain filed in the Office of Student Success and Advocacy to indicate the student's change in status.
 A DECISION NOT TO ATTEND CLASSES DOES NOT CONSTITUTE WITHDRAWAL FROM A COURSE OR THE COLLEGE. - 4.
 Students who withdraw from Elmira College must apply to the Office of Admissions for readmission, 1 (800) 935-6472.